Countdown to Registration Close

 Class W: Introduction to Robotics!

 This hands-on experience will introduce the student to the world of robotics and how they are used in various industries.
 Students will also have the opportunity to operate an industrial robot to pick up objects in their workspace.
 Limit 16 Students.
-(22)
+(24)

 Our senses….sight, smell, taste, touch, and hearing connect our minds with the world around us.
 There are many situations throughout the day to provide opportunities for stimulation.
 You’ll engage in fun, structured, hands-on activities that stimulate both sensory and motor skill development.
 Come and excite your senses!
-Limit 16 Students.
-(22)
+Limit 20 Students.
+(24)

 Let’s sort through some “trash” and see if you can pull out all of the recyclable materials!
 This is a fun and engaging session where students will become informed on how they can help the environment by recycling.
 Participants will learn about recycling, composting, and ways to reuse items.
-(22)
+(24)

-Class AA: Ride and Drive
+Class AA: Farm Crops and Safety

 Class CC: Who wants to be a Dental Assistant or Dental Hygienist

 This class will include a hands-on demo of several dental office procedures that dental assistants or dental hygienists do.
 What does an intra-oral camera look like and how is it used?
 What happens when you get x-rays in a dental office?
 What is infection control and how important is hand washing?
 How can I keep my teeth strong and healthy?
-Limit 16 Students.
-(22)
+Limit 32 Students.
+(24)

 Class EE: All About Water Rescue

 Richland County Water Rescue provides information on services provided, team structure, and equipment used.
 A variety of water rescue equipment will be displayed including boats, dive gear, command post, ice rescue sled and more.
-(22)
+(24)

 Getting Registered